analytiq-hub/sigagent.github.io/_posts/2021-04-11-port-python2-to-python3.md

 Large code projects that were implemented on top of python2 need to be ported to python3.
 But how can that be done?

 Recently, I worked to port [Apollo ROS](https://github.com/ApolloAuto/apollo-platform/tree/1.5.5), a self driving middleware stack, from Python2 to Python3.
 This post shows the steps.

+The specific python version we are porting from is 2.7, and the target python version is 3.6.
+Our operating system distribution is Ubuntu 18.

 # Python3 port strategy